damonroberts95/reactive-dog/README.md

 * The amount of dogs in the pack are counted.

 # Issues:
-* Search/Select input isn't great, currently it takes expands fully when clicked.
+* Search/Select input isn't great, currently it expands fully when clicked.
 It also doesn't seem to fire onChange until a breed has been clicked on, so typing the name still requires the user to click on the breed they want.
 * Naming conventions could be improved.
 * Would be nice to store the state in a cookie so the dogs survive a page refresh.